ruuda/blog/posts/the-numeric-type-alignment-chart.md

 discovering the view of the design space that I presented here.
-I was leaning towards giving up on numeric equality, but as I wrote this post,
+I was leaning towards giving up on numeric equality, but as I wrote this post, a single number type started to feel more and more like the right approach.
-I changed my mind,
-and I’ll go for a single number type instead.
 Part of the reason is that `Int` and `Float` are somewhat arbitrary.
 What motivates drawing the boundary there, vs. adding unsigned integers?
 Another reason is that it’s just simpler.
-Simpler to document and explain to new users, but definitely also to implement!
+Fewer concepts to document and explain to new users, but also to implement!
 Scope creep is the enemy of shipping.
 And it’s not like the decision is set in stone.
 As of yet RCL makes no stability promise,